Protocol Specification

 Disclaimer

 This protocol specification is for informational purposes only and does not constitute financial, legal, or investment advice.
 GX Protocol is a protocol under development.
-Descriptions of features and capabilities represent design intentions subject to implementation and may change during development.
+Descriptions of features and capabilities represent the current state of a reference implementation and its design intentions, both subject to continued implementation, verification, and change before any production launch.
+References to the system being live describe the protocol's development network, not a production or main network.
 Potential participants, partners, and governments should conduct independent research and seek professional advice appropriate to their circumstances before making participation decisions.

 References to specific nations, economic data, and fiscal scenarios are illustrative examples based on publicly available information and genesis reference rate calculations.
 Actual outcomes depend on numerous factors including adoption rates, implementation execution, regulatory environment, and economic conditions.
 No guarantees are made regarding specific results or impacts.
 The genesis reference rate (1 GX = USD 120) is a calibration point, not a price guarantee.